NikBez/Parser_v1/README.md

 # Download images from tululu.ru
-This script can download books in `.txt` format to your computer
+This script can download books in `.txt` format to your computer.

 ## How to install